Jewels of James V: Goldsmiths for a king

+Final Inventories

-An inventory of the king's silver work and jewels was made in November 1542 by James Kirkcaldy of Grange and John Danielstoun, Parson of Dysart and brother of William Danielstoun, keeper of Linlithgow Palace.
+An inventory of the king's silver work and jewels was made in November 1542 before the king's death by James Kirkcaldy of Grange and John Danielstoun, Parson of Dysart, and brother of William Danielstoun, keeper of Linlithgow Palace.
 A clerk, Henry Wardlaw, was paid 40 shillings for writing the "inventour buke".

+After the death of James V, the Earl of Arran was ruler of Scotland as regent.
+His representatives William Baillie of Lamington and John Kirkcaldy received the late king's wardrobe goods from John Tennent including the crown set all over with precious stones and orient pearl together with a sceptre set with a "great beriall" (a rock crystal) in the head of it, and the sword of honour with two belts, and Mary's of Guise's consort crown and sceptre.
+The Honours of Scotland were used at Mary's coronation in 1543.

-Mary, Queen of Scots, inherited personal jewels that had belonged to her father, James V. For a time, the Earl of Arran was ruler of Scotland as regent.
+Mary, Queen of Scots, inherited personal jewels that had belonged to her father.
 In 1556, after her mother Mary of Guise had become regent, Arran returned a consignment of royal jewels to the young queen in France.
 Among these jewels was the hat badge made in Edinburgh by John Mosman from Scottish gold, featuring a mermaid set with diamonds and holding a mirror and a ruby comb.